 Way up in America’s Last Frontier, the Kennecott Mines have a reputation for being both mysterious and intriguing.
 These mines were once part of an abandoned copper mining camp from 1905 to 1938.
 Still, like many prosperous places, they eventually fell victim to Great Depression – becoming one of the best-preserved towns left standing and earning recognition on our National Historic Landmark list!

 Nowadays, tourists flock here not only because it is considered quite scenic (indeed it is) or even just curious about what life might’ve been like back then.

 Ohio State Reformatory – Mansfield, Ohio

 While most of us are content to explore our backyards, there’s always something special about exploring an unfamiliar region.
 Ohio has some truly haunted places you shouldn’t miss if your heart (and courage) are strong enough!
 One such place is Mansfield Reformatory – where lonely cells and restless spirits await those who dare venture inside these 130-year-old admins’ former reform schools that became known simply as ‘Reform.’

 The facility is known to house some of the country’s most violent ghosts; spirits who fought each other in overcrowded isolation cells are said to haunt this former prison.
-It closed in 1990, and since then, it had gained national acclaim like when they were used for filming “The Shawshank Redemption.”
+It closed in 1990, and since then, it has gained national acclaim, like when they were used for filming “The Shawshank Redemption.”

 Today you can explore an abandoned place that houses such tragic history – but be sure your visit isn’t just one night because there’s plenty more where those came from.

 Have you ever been to an abandoned place that refused to let go?
 I have, and they are all worth hearing.
-As we get into fall, planning on venturing out with your very own ghost hunt across this great nation of ours in search of those who remain unknown – the ghosts from our pasts still lingering around like tangible votes against progress every day despite being forgotten by most people today
+As we fall, planning on venturing out with your own ghost hunt across this great nation of ours in search of those who remain unknown – the ghosts from our pasts still lingering around like tangible votes against progress every day despite being forgotten by most people today.

 Abandonments can make one feel small but mighty at once because these sites hold such powerful memories.